Single Blog Title

 What is the future of St. Louis?

 City officials have a number of development plans underway for their presiding counties, most of which are focused on the upkeep of landmarks like the Gateway Arch as well as education-based revitalization of local campuses.
-The local government’s long term plan is geared toward the cost-effectiveness, which keeps cost-of-living down and allows small businesses to thrive.
+The local government’s long term plan is geared toward the cost-effectiveness, which keeps cost-of-living down, makes home loans accessible, and allows small businesses to thrive.
 Real estate trends indicate strong migration to these outlying communities, even as the downtown area benefits from the culmination of long-term development projects.
 Indeed, St. Louis was called a “midwestern tech hub” by CNN in 2017, as several revitalization projects came to fruition at around the same time, and that was two years ago.

 Moving to St. Lous